archesystems/MeganeX8K_Distortion_Profiles/Difference Plot Tool/README.md

-A Python script for plotting distortion profiles for comparison.
+A Python script for plotting distortion profiles for comparison, created by Elo.

 In line 14, change YOURUSERNAME to your Windows user name and place the distortion profiles in this folder.